Zmahl/image_recognition_application/README.md

   `CLOUD_BUCKET_SERVICE_ACCOUNT_CREDENTIALS` will require a json file that contains the permissions for accessing the cloud bucket.
 Credentials setup can be found here: https://cloud.google.com/storage/docs/authentication
   `CLOUD_BUCKET_NAME` will be the name of the bucket that the application will store images in.
 It must be created beforehand, and will be a Google Cloud storage bucket.

-## How to Run
-This application will require a google cloud storage bucket, with accompanying service account credentials All environment variables can be seen in `.env.sample`

-Run using `go run cmd/image_recognition/main.go`.
-This will use create a web server (using the Gin library) that will listen for HTTP requests on `localhost:8080`.

 ## How to Build
 Run the command `go build cmd/image_recognition/main.go`.
 A new file called `main` will populate in the top level directory.
 To run the application run the command `./main`.

-## Sample Request & Response
-Send an HTTP POST request using a curl command:
+## How to Run
+This application will require a Google Cloud storage bucket and require accompanying Service Account credentials.
+All environment variables can be seen in `.env.sample`.
+Run using `go run cmd/image_recognition/main.go`.

+### Label an Image

+Endpoint is `localhost:8080`
+Example curl request is
 ```
 curl -F "file=@<filepath/image-name>" "localhost:8080/label-image"
 ```

-Response:
+Sample Response
 ```
 {
   "labels": ["Water","Photograph","Sky","Building","Boat","Rectangle","Art","Urban design","Travel","Magenta"]